mbaumer/us_hep_funding/docs/_states/OH.md

 [Back to top](#top)
 ## OH-13 -- Rep. Tim Ryan (D) -- [Wikipedia](https://en.wikipedia.org/wiki/OH-13)
 ### Committees
-Tim Ryan is the #11 Republican on the House Committee on Appropriations
+Tim Ryan is the #11 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```